normal-computing/fuji-web/README.md

 - Evaluate the performance of the WebWand in real-world scenarios
 - Add support for more complex & cross-tab workflows
 - Add support for more AI Models
-- Add support for more browsering behaviors (select from dropdown, extract text etc.)
+- Add support for more browsing behaviors (select from dropdown, extract text etc.)
 - Add support for saving workflows
 - Add support for sharing workflows & knowledge with others
 - Create wikipedia-like knowledge base where users can work together to create knowledge that can improve the WebWand's performance